 Editor’s Note: Despite their differences, you can easily build both landing pages and squeeze pages using the drag-and-drop Unbounce Builder.
 Check out some high-converting templates to get started on yours today.

 How Do You Make a Good Squeeze Page?
 (5 Best Practices for Marketers)

-For this, the first thing you need to do is create a great lead magnet.
+The first thing you need to do is create a great lead magnet.
 After all, you’re asking somebody to give up their email address—one of the most important and private pieces of contact information they have.
 You better be able to offer up somethin’ real good to them in exchange.

 Here are some of the most common lead magnets marketers use to attract leads on squeeze pages: